fangit01/react-native-woocommerce-product-search/README.md

 # HOW TO USE
-generate a myApi.js file with your WooCommerce store website site url, and api auth credentials.
+edit the myApi.js file with your WooCommerce store website site url, and api auth credentials.

 ```create-react-native-app yourappname```